The Role of Boron in Agriculture

 It has many advantages in agriculture.
 It is present in fertilizers, water sources, and as an additive to irrigation systems.
 Farmers should take steps to maintain a healthy level of boron in their soils by using products with the proper ratio of this nutrient.
 It is crucial for cell wall strength and helps crops to grow at maximum potential.

-- It is an essential nutrient for plants, and it is present in many fertilizers.
+- It is an essential nutrient for plants and is present in many fertilizers.

 - Plants deficient in boron have stunted growth or produce small fruits.

-- Boron deficiency also leads to a reduction of the plant’s ability to fight off pests and diseases such as powdery mildew.
+- Boron deficiency also reduces the plant’s ability to fight off pests and diseases like powdery mildew.

 - add boron to the soil by using fertilizer containing borax.
 This contains about 20% boron.